Norris v. Alabama: Decision

 On April 1, 1935, an 8–0 Supreme Court decision authored by Chief Justice Charles Evans Hughes reversed the conviction of Clarence Norris on the grounds that evidence proved that African-Americans were unlawfully excluded from the jury.
 The lack of dissent characterizes the shift of national opinion on the ideas of race within the criminal justice system.
 The Court's opinion states that though Alabama had no direct laws prohibiting African-American involvement in juries, its practices essentially accomplished this discrimination.

 The Supreme Court held that the systematic exclusion of African Americans from jury service violated the Equal Protection Clause of the Fourteenth Amendment.
 The case was a significant advance in the Supreme Court's criminal procedure jurisprudence.
 Building on the existing precedent of Strauder v.
 West Virginia (1880) and Neal v.
 Delaware (1882), the Supreme Court addressed an Alabama statute that was facially neutral, but held that a criminal defendant could establish a prima facie (that is, accepted as true unless proven otherwise) claim of discrimination by showing that a substantial number of African Americans live in a community and that African Americans have been excluded from serving on juries.
 The prima facie evidence in this case was the disproportionality in the number of African-Americans who lived in the county compared to the number of African-Americans represented on juries.

 Clarence Norris

 Clarence Norris, though sentenced to death twice, died of old age in the year 1989.
 He was paroled in 1943 and pardoned by Alabama Governor George Wallace in 1976.
 He spent 15 years in prison and 30 years as a fugitive running from his parole.
 During this period as a runaway, Norris worked in New York as a warehouse employee.
 He was forced to change his name upon arrival because the stigma of being a Scottsboro Boy was too difficult to live with.
 Also during his time in New York, Norris unsuccessfully fought for $10,000 in reparations for the injustices against him.
-Though each of the Scottsboro Boys but the youngest received the death penalty, none of them was actually executed.
+Though each of the Scottsboro Boys but the youngest received the death penalty, none of them were actually executed.
 Clarence Norris was the last survivor out of the group of nine.